Welcome to

 When not working on the B&B, or brokering mortgages, Louie has worked in the local film industry on commercials and in several other productions, and was one of the founders of the Hispanic Food Network TV series.

-Louie is a mortgage broker licensed in several states (Modus Mortgage) and a partner in the Kelly Right International real estate firm locally.
-He has also worked as a part-time actor with many screen credits, mostly local productions, and he was one of the three original founders of the Hispanic Food Network TV series.
+In addition to being the owner of the house, he is the full time Designated Mortgage Broker for Kelly-Right Realty/K-Loans.
+He is also the Race Director for an annual 5K, is a part-time actor with many screen credits, mostly local productions, and he was one of the three original founders of the Hispanic Food Network TV series.